Boil Water Advisory Lifted For Trigg County’s South Road - NewsBreak

 Woman Flown After Lyon County ATV Rollover Crash

+A woman was flown to a Nashville hospital after an ATV crash on the northern shoreline of Lake Barkley in Lyon County Sunday afternoon.
 According to Sheriff Brent White, Kentucky State Police received a 911 call of an ATV rollover collision with injuries at the end of Green Road around 4:15 p.m.
 When first responders arrived at the scene, he says Good Samaritans led them to the overturned 2022 Polaris RZR that was occupied by 3 adults and 2 children at the time of the collision.
-He indicates a female adult victim who was the only one unrestrained in the ATV was treated on the scene by Lyon County EMS for head and lower torso injuries.
-She was then flown to a Nashville hospital.

 2022 Trigg County Country Ham Festival A Grand Affair